MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/RemoteDebugging.md

     ![ConsoleApplication Remote Machine Project Settings](../media/Console/console_project_settings.png)

+> [!TIP]
-        Note: You can use the IP address instead of the Windows IoT Core device name.
+> You can use the IP address instead of the Windows IoT Core device name.

 * The project configuration needs to be modified to enable deployment.
 To do this, open the Configuration Manager by selecting the Configuration manger from the Solution Configuration drop-down menu on the toolbar.